Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Properties-Preserving Neural Networks

+\begin{rem}[Other approaches to ensure symmetry] Another approach to ensure symmetry it to hard-code it directly into the neural network architecture, for example by employing the weight-sharing strategy as described in \cite[Appendix~B]{Vijayakumaran}.
+In the case $d=2$, this method consists in using identical weights for the direct connections to the inputs $\nu_1$ and $\nu_2$, i.e.~to the signed singular values.
+This ensures that the network treats symmetric inputs in an equivalent manner, thereby preserving the desired symmetry.
+However, such an approach would ensure symmetry only for permutations, with possibly some loss of approximation capacity, but not for symmetry which also include an even number of sign changes, such as the \(\Pid\)-symmetry.
+In addition, the symmetry can also be enforced a posteriori, see for example \cite{GeuKurWieMos2025}, in which the symmetry is realized by averaging over all input permutations in the symmetry group

 This method has the advantage of ensuring output symmetry in \(\bar{\Phi}^{\pc}_{\pred}\) without modifying the neural network architecture.
-However, this requires multiple evaluations of \(\Phi^{\pc}_{\pred}\) and the approximation \(\Phi^{\pc}_{\pred}\) is not necessarily symmetric. \end{rem}
+However, this requires multiple evaluations of \(\Phi^{\pc}_{\pred}\) and the approximation \(\Phi^{\pc}_{\pred}\) is not necessarily symmetric.
+We do not pursue these symmetry-incorporation variants further, as the numerical experiments in \cref{sec:KSD} indicate that weak incorporation into the loss function already yields good accuracy. \end{rem}